 Book Free ConsultationCheck Processing TimesOriginal Application InfoRCIC License: R515110

-You must meet these requirements to qualify for PR Card Renewal.
+You must meet these requirements to qualify for Permanent Resident Card Renewal Canada.

 Hold valid permanent resident status in Canada (status does not expire even if card does)